mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-01-10-simple-caching-for-blog-posts.md

 I ran some benchmarks using the _a_p_a_c_h_e_ _b_e_n_c_h_m_a_r_k_ _t_o_o_l for a rough guide of the performance gains.
 I ran the command aabb --cc 1100 --nn 11000000 _hh_tt_tt_pp_::_//_//
-_ww_ww_ww_.._kk_nn_ii_gg_hh_tt_ss_aa_rr_mm_yy_.._nn_ee_tt_// a total of 5 times and then took the 3 middle scores to make an average, here&#8217;s the results:
+_ww_ww_ww_.._kk_nn_ii_gg_hh_tt_ss_aa_rr_mm_yy_.._nn_ee_tt_// a total of 5 times and then took the 3 middle scores to make an average, here's the results:

   Before: